Yandex requirements for honest mailing lists

 - The message body must explicitly display the recipient's address.

 list-unsubscribeheader formatted according to RFC standards.
 Once a user follows the link in this header, the unsubscription procedure must be performed immediately.

 - (Mandatory) All links to unsubscribe that are shown in the message must be valid.

 - The message subject must be clear to a user and must not be confusing or misleading.

 - The subject must be the same in all messages within the mailing list.

-- (Mandatory) The From field must display the actual email address associated with the originator of the mailing list.
+- (Mandatory) The From field must display the actual email address associated with the mailing list sender.
 If the messages coming to this address are handled by a software bot, then the reply messages must contain clear and precise instructions on how to contact your technical support.